Standard letter grades

 BI 231 and WR 065 or higher.

-1. Understand chronic health risks and how to implement holistic, lifestyle behavior change to enhance personal and community-wide safety, health, fitness.
+1. Understand chronic health risks and how to implement holistic, lifestyle behavior change to enhance personal and community-wide safety, health, and fitness.

 2. Identify all human bones and bony landmarks that serve as origins or insertions for locomotive skeletal muscles.